orionjs/orioncms/README.md

 [![Join the chat at https://gitter.im/orionjs/orion](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/orionjs/orion?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-Orion is an open source framework built on meteor that makes complex as well as simple apps possible with minimal effort.
-It’s built, modified, used, and supported by an active community of people around the world.
+Orion is an open source framework built on Meteor that makes complex as well as simple apps possible with minimal effort.
+It's built, modified, used, and supported by an active community of people around the world.

 ## Getting Started

-To start your orion instance the first thing you need to do is install the core package and a admin template.
+To start your Orion instance, the first thing you need to do is install the core package and a admin template.
 Orion has 2 templates, one for [bootstrap](http://getbootstrap.com) and one for [materialize](http://materializecss.com).

 ```sh